jgrugru/grewtix/README.md

 Reason for development
 ----------------------
-TThis is the first project I have developed in Python.
+This is the first project I have developed in Python.
 It started as a way to learn and grow my skills with Python.

 How to Run
 ----------